Schenkee/TryHackMe-Guides/Silver_Platter/Silver_Platter.md

 ---

 Firstly, let’s start our target machine and give it a few minutes to start all relevant services.
 We can also either start the AttackBox or as in my case connect our own machine to the TryHackMe VPN.
-If needed, you can add ```silverplatter.thm``` along with the assigned IP to your ```/etc/hosts``` file which can make life easier than remembering an IP all the time.
+If needed, you can add ```silverplatter.thm``` along with the assigned IP to your ```/etc/hosts``` file which can make life easier, rather than remembering an IP all the time you can simply use ```http://silverplatter.thm```

 ---